AthenaDecisionSystems/athena-owl-demos/docs/miniloan.md

   ![](./images/miniloan/ibu_settings.PNG){ width=900 }

 * The backend APIs is available at the following URL [http://localhost:8000/docs](http://localhost:8000/docs).
-You do not need it for the demonstration.
+You do not need to use it for the demonstration scenario but feel free to use to it to understand the OWL entity model.

   ![](./images/miniloan/backend_api.PNG){ width=900 }